HSLdevcom/jore4-deploy/README.md

 Adding/updating Kubernetes services does not need Ansible.
 To deploy JORE4 to Kubernetes from your local machine, run `./deploy-to-kubernetes.sh` and choose the environment to log in to.
 Follow the instructions in the command line.
+Remember to be connected to VPN.

 The JORE4 Kubernetes services are deployed to the `hsl-jore4` namespace.
 All other controllers (AGIC, ACI pods) can be found from the `kube-system` namespace.